Hwa Chong Institution: 100th Anniversary

 HCI commemorated its centenary on its founder's day, 21 March 2019.

-On 21 March 2019, in commemoration of the school's centennial, a dinner dubbed the "dinner of 10,000 people".
+On 21 March 2019, in commemoration of the school's centennial, a dinner dubbed the "dinner of 10,000 people" was organised and held.
 It was celebrated in the field before the school's iconic clock tower and the statue of Tan Kah Kee, the school's founder.
 The celebratory dinner entered the Singapore Book of Records as the largest school anniversary dinner, with 12,581 attendees, including Prime Minister Lee Hsien Loong.
 This was the fifth time Hwa Chong had organised such a celebratory dinner, with prior dinners in 1979, 1989, 1999 and 2009.

 The same year, the school staged the Centennial Musical at the National University of Singapore Cultural Centre.
 The musical featured 537 participants, and was attended by alumna Sim Ann, Senior Minister of State at the Ministry of Communications and Information.
 The Singapore Symphony Orchestra's Tan Wee-Hsin was the conductor, while Yang Wenzhong was the director at-large with the orchestra comprising HCI students.